 A lot of people are afraid of fasting because our society educated us so well to eat 3 meals a day and to never skip breakfast.
 But from an evolutionary perspective, it’s completely ironic.
 It’s one of the most powerful tools for our body to heal itself and to reset inflammation markers and insulin sensitivity.

 Here’s what happens to our body when we fast:

-- The Gluconeogenesis starts by the 24 hour-ishh mark or when glucose is not enough to supply energy.
+- The Gluconeogenesis starts by the 24 hour-ishh marks or when glucose is not enough to supply energy.
 This process can take place for up to 2 days.
-The liver will then start a process call ‘’gluconeogenesis’’.
+The liver will then start a process called ‘’gluconeogenesis’’.
 In short, producing new glucose from existing amino acids.

 - Ketosis will take place 2-3 days after beginning fasting.
 The low levels of insulin reached during fasting stimulate lipolysis, the breakdown of fat for energy.
 Fatty acids may be used directly for energy by many tissues in the body, but not the brain.